risd-sound/arte/README.md

 Workshop code for ARTE workshop: Sonic Interaction and Experience, August 9, 2017

 Workshop Description:
 Shawn Greenlee (Associate Professor, RISD) will lead a workshop on designing sound-based interactions and experiences with the programming language Pure Data (Pd).
-Shawn will provide an introduction to Pure Data, an open source programming language.
+Shawn will provide an introduction to Pure Data, an open source language suitable for students new to programming.
 The workshop focus will be on the development of a project for mobile devices, incorporating on-screen interaction and data from onboard sensors.
 Topics covered will include sound synthesis and sampling, audio signal processing, and auditory display.

 **For today's session:**

-1. You'll need a computer (lab machine or laptop), a mobile device (iOS or Android), a USB sync cable, headphones, and a sketchbook.
+1. You'll need a laptop computer, a mobile device (iOS or Android), a USB sync cable, and headphones/earbuds.
-2. If working on your laptop, download and install Pd 0.47-1 (Pure Data) from <a href="http://msp.ucsd.edu/software.html" target="_blank">http://msp.ucsd.edu/software.html</a>.
-Put it in your Applications folder (i.e. get it out of your Downloads folder).
-Make sure not to download the "test release" or 64-bit version.
+2. Download and install Pd 0.47-1 (Pure Data) from <a href="http://msp.ucsd.edu/software.html" target="_blank">http://msp.ucsd.edu/software.html</a>.
+For Mac the version to get is: **Pd version 0.47-1 compiled for Macintosh OSX 10.4 or later (6 Megabytes)**, then put in your Applications folder.
+For Windows, the version to get is: **Pd version 0.47-1 compiled for Microsoft Windows (installer) (executable; 8 Megabytes)**.
 3. Download MobMuPlat development package: <a href="http://danieliglesia.com/mobmuplat/" target="_blank">http://danieliglesia.com/mobmuplat/</a>.
 Make a new working folder on your Desktop and move the MobMuPlat package there (get it out of your Downloads folder).
-If you have a Windows computer, you'll need Java installed for the editor to work: https://java.com/en/download/help/windows_manual_download.xml
+4. If you have a Windows computer, you'll need Java installed for the MobMuPlat editor to work.
+Please see: https://java.com/en/download/help/windows_manual_download.xml
-4. For your mobile device, download MobMuPlat either from <a href="https://itunes.apple.com/kr/app/mobmuplat/id597679399?mt=8" target="_blank">iTunes store (iOS)</a> or <a href="https://play.google.com/store/apps/details?id=com.iglesiaintermedia.mobmuplat" target="_blank">Google Play store (Android)</a>.
+5. For your mobile device, download MobMuPlat either from <a href="https://itunes.apple.com/kr/app/mobmuplat/id597679399?mt=8" target="_blank">iTunes store (iOS)</a> or <a href="https://play.google.com/store/apps/details?id=com.iglesiaintermedia.mobmuplat" target="_blank">Google Play store (Android)</a>.
 It's a free app.
-5. For iOS, you'll need iTunes.
+6. For iOS, you'll need iTunes.
 For Mac + Android, you can use Android file transfer:  <a href="https://www.android.com/filetransfer/" target="_blank">https://www.android.com/filetransfer/</a>
 6. You'll need the appropriate sync cable for your device.
-Alternatively you can transfer files via AirDrop (iOS), e-mail, or file-sharing apps.
+Alternatively you can transfer files via AirDrop (iOS), e-mail, or file-sharing apps (like Dropbox or Google Drive).
-7. If you have Windows + Android, file transfer should be fairly straightforward, we'll figure it out.
+7. If you have Windows + Android, file transfer should be fairly straightforward with Windows Explorer (we'll figure it out).

 ---

 **Agenda 8 hours:**

-PART 1 (2.5 hours)
+PART 1

 * Introductions
-* Rationale for workshop in the context of arts education
+* Rationale for the workshop in the context of arts education
 * Quick overview of NIME (new interfaces for musical expression) and SID (sonic interaction design), examples, Pd as prototyping/development platform for mobile and embedded computing (i.e. product sound design, interactive art and music, apps and games)
-* Software installation
+* Software installation: Pd, MobMuPlat Editor, and MobMuPlat mobile app (see above).
 * Introduction to programming in Pd
 * Patch along: [metro] and making some sound (sound synthesis basics)

-PART 2 (2.5 hours)
+PART 2

-* Sampling (manipulating recorded sound)
+* Sampling (working with recorded sound)
-* Patch along: making a sample scrubber in Pd
+* Patch along: making a sound recorder/player in Pd
 * Introduction to GUI design with MobMuPlat editor
-* Patch along: making a GUI for sample scrubber
+* Patch along: making a GUI for sound recorder/player
-* Install MobMuPlat on your mobile device (iOS or Android)
 * Transferring project files to your mobile device

-PART 3 (2.5 hours)
+PART 3

-* Modifying sample scrubber
+* Modifying sound recorder (sample scrubber)
 * Patch along: using system messages for accessing device sensors (tilt data)
 * Patch along: sending messages to GUI
 * Interaction ideas, looking at other examples, MobMuPlat examples
-* Group assignment: research and modify examples, experiment, create "sound multiple"
-* Discussion, work-time
+* Discussion and open time for assistance

 ---